nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ## Enable Ingress and Egress Traffic

-There are a couple ways to enable both ingress and egress traffic using the NGINX Plus Ingress Controller.
+There are a couple ways to enable both ingress and egress traffic using the NGINX Ingress Controller.
-You can either allow both ingress and egress traffic through the same NGINX Plus Ingress Controller, or deploy two NGINX Plus Ingress Controllers: one for handling ingress traffic only and the other for handling egress traffic.
+You can either allow both ingress and egress traffic through the same NGINX Ingress Controller, or deploy two NGINX Ingress Controllers: one for handling ingress traffic only and the other for handling egress traffic.

-For the single deployment option, follow the [installation instructions](#install-nginx-plus-ingress-controller-with-mtls-enabled) and the instructions to [Enable Egress](#enable-egress).
+For the single deployment option, follow the [installation instructions](#install-nginx-ingress-controller-with-mtls-enabled) and the instructions to [Enable Egress](#enable-egress).
 If you would like to configure two Ingress Controllers to keep ingress and egress traffic separate you can leverage [Ingress Classes](https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/#ingress-class).

 ## Enable UDP Traffic

-By default, NGINX Plus Ingress Controller only routes TCP traffic.
-You can configure it to route UDP traffic by making the following changes to the NGINX Plus Ingress Controller before deploying:
+By default, NGINX Ingress Controller only routes TCP traffic.
+You can configure it to route UDP traffic by making the following changes to the NGINX Ingress Controller before deploying:

-- Enable GlobalConfiguration resources for NGINX Plus Ingress Controller by following the setup defined in the [GlobalConfiguration Resource](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) documentation.
+- Enable GlobalConfiguration resources for NGINX Ingress Controller by following the setup defined in the [GlobalConfiguration Resource](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) documentation.

   This allows you to define global configuration parameters for the NGINX Ingress Controller, and create a UDP listener to route ingress UDP traffic to your backend applications.